heartify-healthcare/heartify-v2/README.md

-# Cardiovascular Disease Detection Mobile App
+# Heartify - Cardiovascular Disease Detection Mobile App

 This repository contains the **Mobile Application** component of a university capstone project aimed at early detection of cardiovascular disease (CVD).
 The app allows users to **register**, **log in**, **verify their identity**, and most importantly, **submit personal health metrics** to a backend API, which then uses a machine learning model to predict the likelihood of cardiovascular disease.